-With its visibility and potential political importance, the project became larger than the experimental work with the foster care model group.
-The modeling team was reluctant to enter two days of workshops with all three groups, including the important Stake holders, without a warm-up group model-building workshop or rehearsal.
-So we carried out a sequence of group model building workshops, in which the first and third involved the Expert and Core subgroups in the most modeling intensive parts of the project:
+With its visibility and potential political importance, the project became larger than the experimental work with the foster care modeling group.
+The modeling team was reluctant to enter two days of workshops with all three groups, including the important stakeholders, without a warm-up group model-building workshop or rehearsal.
+So we carried out a series of group model-building workshops in which the first and third involved the experts and core group in the most modeling-intensive parts of the project: May 28,